Sound as a gauge theory and its infrared triangle: Introduction

 While the memory effect is interesting in and of itself, it has been linked to many other concepts that emerge at very large distances or very low energies.
-For example, the soft theorems in quantum field theories involving massless particles---see, for example, Refs. \cite{elvang2015ScatteringAmplitudesGauge,cheung2018TASILecturesScattering,strominger2018LecturesInfraredStructure,aguiaralves2025LecturesBondiMetzner}.
+This is exemplified by the soft theorems in quantum field theories involving massless particles---see, for example, Refs. \cite{elvang2015ScatteringAmplitudesGauge,cheung2018TASILecturesScattering,strominger2018LecturesInfraredStructure,aguiaralves2026LecturesBondiMetzner}.
 These theorems express how a scattering amplitude behaves in the low-energy limit of one of its external legs. \textcite{strominger2016GravitationalMemoryBMS} showed how the memory effect in general relativity is related to a soft graviton theorem due to \textcite{weinberg1965InfraredPhotonsGravitons}.
 Similarly, the electromagnetic memory effect has been connected to a soft photon theorem \cite{pasterski2017AsymptoticSymmetriesElectromagnetic}.

 In addition to this connection, there exists a third related topic in infrared physics, establishing an ``infrared triangle.''
 The soft theorems mentioned above can be understood as dynamical consequences---more specifically, as Ward identities---of an underlying symmetry.
-Weinberg's soft graviton theorem, for example, has been shown \cite{strominger2014BMSInvarianceGravitational,campiglia2015AsymptoticSymmetriesGravity} to be the expression of invariance under Bondi--Metzner--Sachs transformations \cite{bondi1962GravitationalWavesGeneral,sachs1962AsymptoticSymmetriesGravitational,sachs1962GravitationalWavesGeneral}, which are symmetries of asymptotically flat spacetimes at infinity.
-See, for example, Ref. \cite{aguiaralves2025LecturesBondiMetzner} for an introduction.
+Weinberg's soft graviton theorem, for example, has been shown \cite{strominger2014BMSInvarianceGravitational,campiglia2015AsymptoticSymmetriesGravity} to be an expression of invariance under Bondi--Metzner--Sachs transformations \cite{bondi1962GravitationalWavesGeneral,sachs1962AsymptoticSymmetriesGravitational,sachs1962GravitationalWavesGeneral}, which are symmetries of asymptotically flat spacetimes at infinity.
+See, for example, Ref. \cite{aguiaralves2026LecturesBondiMetzner} for an introduction.
 Similarly, the soft photon theorem was matched to new symmetries in quantum electrodynamics \cite{he2014NewSymmetriesMassless,campiglia2015AsymptoticSymmetriesQED}.
 Since these symmetries emerge when considering the long-distance behavior of these theories, they are known as asymptotic symmetries.